-As at 31 De cember
+As at 3 As at 31 December

-2021 2020
+2022 2 2021

-HK\$'000 HK\$'000
+HK\$'000) HK\$'000

-Contract assets relating to provision of services 10,454
+Contract assets relating to provision of services 30,98 10,454

-Loss allowance (66)
+Loss allowance (56 66)

-Total contract assets 10,388
+Total contract assets 30,414 10,388

-Contract liabilities relating to provision of services 501
+Contract liabilities relating to provision of services 163 501

-Increase in contract assets was mainly due to the increase in the ongoing provision of visual, lighting and audio solution services as at 31 December 2021, which represents the Group's right to consideration in exchange for services that the Group has transferred to a customer that is not yet unconditional.
+Increase in contract assets was mainly due to the rescheduling of vision, lighting and audio solution services resulted by the city-wide lockdown measures.
+The services have been partially provided but not been completed as at end of the reporting period and which represents the Group's right to consideration in exchange for services that the Group has transferred to a customer that is not yet unconditional.

-Contract liabilities included in accruals and other payables amounted to approximately HK\$501,000 (2020: Nil).
+Contract liabilities included in accruals and other payables amounted to approximately HK\$163,000 (2021: HK\$501,000).

-No revenue recognised that was included in the contract liabilities balance at the beginning of the year (2020: HK\$802,000).
+Revenue recognised during year ended 31 December 2022 that was included in the contract liabilities balance at the beginning of the year was approximately HK\$479,000 (2021: Nil).